-Dr. Kathleen Millar received her Ph.D. from the Department of Anthropology at Brown University in 2011.
-Her work explores the relationship between labour, urban ecology, and the anthropology of well-being.
-Her book manuscript, Reclaiming the Discarded, forthcoming from Duke University Press, traces the life projects of thousands of urban poor who earn a living by collecting recyclables on the largest garbage dump in Rio de Janeiro, Brazil.
-Based on ethnographic research conducted over the past eight years, this work examines precarity as a labor condition, ontological experience, and site of alternative political practice.
+Dr. Kathleen Millar received her M.A. and Ph.D. degrees from the Department of Anthropology at Brown University.
+Her work explores relationships between labour, economy, and urban life.
+Her award-winning book, Reclaiming the Discarded: Life and Labour on Rio’s Garbage Dump, published by Duke University Press, traces the life projects of thousands of urban poor who earn a living by collecting recyclables on a garbage dump in the outskirts of Rio de Janeiro, Brazil.
+Dr. Millar’s current project examines Brazil’s largest consumer debt crisis in its history through an ethnographic study of the lived experience of default.

 - 2016 Book review of Living with Insecurity in a Brazilian Favela: Urban Violence and Daily Life by R. Ben Penglase.
 American Anthropologist 118(2): 446.

 - 2015 Introduction: Reading Twenty-first-century Capitalism through the Lens of E. P. Thompson.
 Focaal--Journal of Global and Historical Anthropology 73(2015): 3-11.

 - 2015 The Tempo of Wageless Work: E. P. Thompson's Time-sense at the Edges of Rio de Janeiro.
 Focaal--Journal of Global and Historical Anthropology 73(2015): 28-40.

 - 2014 The Precarious Present: Wageless Labor and Disrupted Life in Rio de Janeiro, Brazil.
 Cultural Anthropology 29(1): 32-53.

 - 2012 The Transformation that Waste Land Missed.
 Anthropology News 53(8): s52-s53.